marcuasc/Webutvikling-2/README.md

 ## SVG and animations

+The artworks were originally created by Keith Haring and redrawn by us in Affinity Designer and exported to SVG.
+That completed a lot of the necessary work, but some manual conversion was still needed.
+All artworks are class components to make it easier to animate and change color.

+The animations have been implemented with the [just-animate](https://just-animate.github.io/) JavaScript library.
+The animation loops infinitely and starts automatically when the component mounts.

+The artworks take the color value from the context as a prop from ArtDisplay.tsx such that it automatically updates when the context updates.
+ColorThemes are specific to the artwork.

 ## Poems and AJAX

+The component PoetryDisplay is responsible for handling the poems.
+It is a functional arrow component.

 We use AJAX to dynamically fetch poems from poetryDB.
-By dynamically fetching the poems, we can update the poem without re-rendering the whole newsite.
+By dynamically fetching the poems, we can update the poem without re-rendering the whole website.

-The component PoetryDisplay uses the fetches the chosen poem in its lifecycle-method to ensure that the poem is retrieved after the component gets rendered.
+The component PoetryDisplay fetches the chosen poem with `useEffect` to ensure that the poem is retrieved after the component gets rendered and when the poetry value in the context is updated.

 The fetch method returns a JSON-object with separation between all the lines of the poem.
-The method `getText()` appends the lines into an empty string on at a time, thus creating a single string with containing the whole poem.
+The method `getText()` appends the lines into an empty string one at a time, thus creating a single string containing the whole poem.
 The string then gets returned and rendered as a single `<p>` element.

 The adresses for the different poems used in this project are stored locally in a list called `input`.
-PoetryDisplay picks a poem from the list to display by using the variable returned from on of the sliders in ControlDisplay as an index in the `input`list.
+PoetryDisplay picks a poem from the list to display by using the context variable poetry.
+This is controlled by one of the sliders in ControlDisplay.

 ## Audio

-The component AudioDisplay uses the HTML audio-tag to render audio and controlls.
+The component AudioDisplay uses the HTML audio-tag to render audio and controls.
 We have three audio-files, one for each of the themes selected by the controller component.

 All the audio-files are stored in the projects `Public` folder, and the different paths are stored locally in a list in AudioDisplay.
 The component picks the index of the list corresponding to the chosen sound theme of the user.

 All the files are from [SoundBible](http://soundbible.com/tags-mp3.html) and are royalty free.